gspahlin/MS_Teams_attendance_formatter/README.md

 Files and Folders

 attendance_formatter_v1.exe - working program to reformat you attendance csv.
 This can be downloaded and run, as is.
+This program was written in python first and then converted to an exe using auto-py-to-exe.
+This file is a little larger than you may expect (27 mb), as it requires Pandas and Numpy.

 attendance_formatter_v1.py - this is a python script version of the same program. you can use this instead if you have python installed, and know how to use it